The Hartford Financial Services Group Inc. (HIG) and the Battle of Fundamentals vs. Technicals

 Is It Worth Investing in The Hartford Financial Services Group Inc. (NYSE :HIG) Right Now?

-The Hartford Financial Services Group Inc. (NYSE:HIG) scored a price-to-earnings ratio above its average ratio, recording 11.39 x from its present earnings ratio.
-Plus, the 36-month beta value for HIG is at 0.88.
+The Hartford Financial Services Group Inc. (NYSE:HIG) scored a price-to-earnings ratio above its average ratio, recording 11.90 x from its present earnings ratio.
+Plus, the 36-month beta value for HIG is at 0.90.
+Opinions of the stock are interesting as 12 analysts out of 22 who provided ratings for The Hartford Financial Services Group Inc. declared the stock was a “buy,” while 4 rated the stock as “overweight,” 5 rated it as “hold,” and 1 as “sell.”

 Top 5 Cheap Stocks to Own Right Now